01 of 17

 15 of 17

 16 of 17

 Sweet and Simple

 This chic yet understated twin/guestroom nursery combo proves that “functional” doesn’t have to be “synonymous” with ugly.
 With four kiddos on her hands, style maven Abby Smith of Twist Me Pretty knows all about getting things done and looking great doing it.
 The key?
 Keep the look fresh and simple.
-A few bold pieces will go a long way without making the space look cluttered.Continue to 17 of 19 below.
+A few bold pieces, like the area rug, will go a long way without making the space look cluttered.Continue to 17 of 17 below.